Mounisha-mck/Mounisha-mck/README.md

 I'm Mounisha, a signal processing nerd with a deep respect for the invisible.

-- 🔭 Working on YOLO-based Object Detection using TI RADAR
+- 🔭 Working on YOLO based Object Detection using TI RADAR
 - 🌱 Focused on RF & Automotive Radar
 - 👯 Looking for an internship or thesis position in radar, ADAS, or embedded perception
 - 💬 Ask me about mmWave sensors & radar based detection